AlexRJ-Marine/arj-marine/_posts/2019-07-18-Dissertation_code.markdown

         time.sleep(1)

 ```
-Then run it with nohup preceding it to allow you to disconnect from the pi.
+Then run it with nohup preceding it to allow you to disconnect from the pi without terminating the script.
 ``` bash
 nohup python time_lapse.py
 ```